avital-rabinovitch/portfolio-site/content/blog/capstone/Asgmt 1 Portfolio.md

+# Brief

+*Make a web-based portfolio of your work.
+Include at least three items in the portfolio.
+If you already have a web-based portfolio, make an experimental portfolio that takes a different approach from the portfolio you already have.
+Post a link to your portfolio on your blog.
+In addition, prepare a list of five or more portfolio sites that you admire.*

+# Process

 So my blog needed a link to the portfolio according to my class brief.
 I'll comply.

 This is a "blog post" of ***portfolio: the assignment***